 BARBARA E ROBINSON

 "I live in the picturesque English town of Whitby – of ‘Dracula’ renown.’
 I have had an interest in writing since my early school days when I won a prize for a short story which was published it The Daily Mirror.
 After winning the Wetherby prize at the Literary Festival in 1985, I was later short-listed for the Leeds Peace poetry competition and then won the Partners Open Poetry Competition.
 My writing, published in many small press magazines and Anthologies, covers a broad range of both adult and children’s poetry and prose and I’ve recorded stories for Wetherby local radio.
 My work is also being published in Australia’s Free Xpression and India’s Metverse Muse.
 I have had three poetry books published; One Moment in Time, Singing to the Four Winds and A Touch of Nature (2013).
 Also, I contributed to the World War 1 Anthology Whitby Voices for Whitby’s Pannett Park Art Gallery.
 My current project, together with five members of the Library writing group, is a book entitled: A Journey Through The Museum, a tour in poetry and prose through the James Cook Museum at Whitby - now gone to print.
 I have recently finished a humorous children’s poetry book which hopefully will be published soon."
-Barbara has also contributed to WAR, HAPPY, BETRAYAL and THE SEASONS.
+Barbara has also contributed to WAR, HAPPY, BETRAYAL, THE SEASONS and THE CHALLENGES OF FINDING LOVE.

 Beaton Galafa is a Malawian writer of poetry, fiction and nonfiction.
 He holds a Bachelor’s Degree in Education (Language) from the University of Malawi, Chancellor College.
 He loves the serenity that prevails deep inside mountain forests, on big rocks in rivers and calm nights in the village.
 His works have appeared in Malawian print and online literary magazines as well as international ones such as The Maynard, The Voices Project and Bashabhandhan Literary Review.
 In 2014, he was one of the 12 East African emerging writers who attended the Commonwealth Creative Nonfiction Writers’ Workshop in Kampala, Uganda.
 In 2015, his short story, Bullet in the Wind, got shortlisted for the Dede Kankondo Short Story Writing Competition (Malawi).
 In 2016, his essay Strategies for Achieving Trans-Generational Leadership in Political Parties in Malawi won the 2016 Free Expression Institute-Malawi Essay Writing Competition.
 He was selected to be one of the mentees in the 2017 Writivism Literary Project for the Koffi Addo Nonfiction Writing Contest for African emerging writers.
 His essay on the interaction of humans and their environment got an honorable mention in the 2017 SEALOEarth Global Essay Contest.
 Beaton has contributed to BETRAYAL and THE SEASONS.